wdv4758h/pypy-extradoc/talk/pycon-il-2016/talk.rst

 * Native numpy (tweaked) passes 90% of tests

-* How to leverage the JIT?
+* How to leverage the JIT and NumPyPy?

 Why this makes sense
 --------------------

-* Advantages and disadvantages of RPython
+* Advantages of RPython

 * Advantages of a JIT (vectorization)